In Keenetic routers in most cases, digital television (IPTV) works right out of the box on both computers and set-top boxes.

 Go to the 'Home segment' page in the 'IGMP proxy' section.
 The default settings on this page are suitable for most service providers.

 By default, the 'For connection' field specifies the interface that looks into the provider's network (in our example it is 'Provider') and where IPTV will come from.

-1. If the above steps have not been successful, please check the IPTV functioning on the ISP's side by connecting the set-top box or the computer on which you plan to watch TV directly to the ISP's cable, i.e. without using Keenetic.
-If the television is working in this case, but not through Keenetic, please contact our support team.
-Please specify your city, the name of your provider and tariff plan, provide a link to the instructions for setting up IPTV of your provider for the recommended routers, as well as attach the Keenetic diagnostic file, receiving it according to the instruction 'Saving the self-test system file'.
+1. If the above steps have not been successful, please check the IPTV functioning on the ISP's side by connecting the set-top box or the computer on which you plan to watch TV directly to the ISP's cable, i.e. without using your Keenetic.
+If the television is working in this case, but not through the Keenetic, please contact our support team.
+Please specify your city, the name of your provider and a tariff plan, provide a link to the instructions for setting up IPTV of your provider for the recommended routers, as well as attach the Keenetic diagnostic file, receiving it according to the instruction 'Saving the self-test system file'.

 2. Also note that firewalls and some antivirus software used in your network or installed on your computer may block multicast traffic.
 If for some reason you don't have IPTV working, try temporarily disabling them.

 3. Sometimes there are questions related to the connection and organization of IPTV over a Wi-Fi network.
 Some connection methods are presented in the article: 'IPTV over Wi-Fi'.